Abhipray/Abhipray.github.io/content/posts/sigproc/lti_lds.md

  $X(z)={\mathcal {Z}}\{x[n]\}=\sum _{n=-\infty }^{\infty }x[n]z^{-n}$

+$z$ in the equation is any complex number.
 Notice that the variable in the polynomial is $z^{-1}$ .
 You can interpret the power of the variable as a delay in the time domain i.e $x[n-k] = x[n]z^{-k}$.

-For a finite impulse response, we have
+For a finite impulse response (FIR), we have

 $h[n] = b_0, b_1...b_n \hspace{1cm} H(z) = {\mathcal {Z}}\{h[n]\} = b_0 + b_1z + b_2z^{-2}+...+b_nz^{-n}$

 The z-transform of the impulse response is called the transfer function.
 Why?
 Because it relates the input and output of the LTI system via a simple multiplication: $Y(z) = H(z)X(z)$.
 It answers how much and what parts of X(z) get transferred to the output.

-For systems with feedback that have infinitely long impulse responses, we turn back to the general difference equation:
+For systems with feedback that have infinitely long impulse responses (IIR), we turn back to the general difference equation:

 $y[n] = b_0u[n]+b_1x[n-1]+...+b_x[n-k] + a_1y[n-1] +a_2y[n-2] +...+a_p[n-p]$